mhuebert/re-view/re-frame-simple/README.md

                            "C" 2}})
 ```

-Use with ordinary `re-frame.core/dispatch` (it's copied into the db namespace):
+Use with `re-frame.core/dispatch` (it's copied into the db namespace):

 ```clj
 (db/dispatch [:initialize])